bashimao/ltu-thesis/README.md

-# La Trobe PhD Thesis Template
+# *(Unofficial)* La Trobe PhD Thesis Template

 Are you pursuing a PhD at La Trobe University?
-Looking for a LaTeX thesis template?
+Are you looking for a LaTeX thesis template?
 I had the same problem.
-To my knowledge, GRS does not offer a LaTeX template so far.
-Therefore, I started writing my thesis using the classicthesis thesis template by [André Miede](https://bitbucket.org/amiede/classicthesis).
-That worked well, but I had to customize and extend the template to get some stuff working and in order to comply with our formatting rules.
+To my knowledge, GRS does not offer a LaTeX template yet.
+I started writing my thesis using the classicthesis thesis template by [André Miede](https://bitbucket.org/amiede/classicthesis).
+That worked well, but I had to customize and extend the template to comply with our formatting guidelines.
 And that is how we ended up here.
 This is what I have finally come up with.
-Let's call it the *unofficial* La Trobe PhD Thesis Template.
+Let's call it the *(unofficial)* La Trobe PhD Thesis Template.
+Feel free to use it!

 ## Organization
-`thesis.tex` is the root document, which includes the individual chapters.
+`thesis.tex` is the root document and includes the individual chapters.
 The content of the chapters can be found under `text/`.
+It is pretty self-explaining.
 Figures should be placed under `figures/`.
 Bibliography should be put into `library.bib`.

 ## Configuration
 You should replace the configuration at the top of `thesis.tex` with your actual information.
 That's it!